Falcon's Tower is the the actual champion Sitka Spruce of Oregon, based on rules of a point system commonly accepted across the USA.

 Crown spread was said to be 93 ft.
 But the method I saw used for crown spread was crude.
 The team wandered the ground staring up trying to eyeball whether they were under the branch tips.

 I tested the wandering method of ATG and found it can be off by 15 feet easily.
-My test compared wandering to a laser.
+My test compared their wandering eye method to a laser's precision.

-Discovery: The photo below is the Falcon's Tower Sitka Spruce in Oswald West State Park.
-I discovered Falcon's Tower May 22, 2011, on the heels of our Jan. / Mar.
-2011 world's Tallest Pine & Tallest Hemlock discoveries.
-This Spruce was measured by the Oregon Registry: their results are included in Falcon't Tower Part II farther down.
+Discovery: The photo below is Falcon's Tower Sitka Spruce, north of Manzanita.
+I discovered Falcon's Tower May 22, 2011, on the heels of our world's Tallest Pine & Tallest Hemlock discoveries.
+This Spruce was measured by the Oregon Registry.
+Their results are included after my measurements.
+Even though the team wrapped a burl on the other Cape Meares spruce inflating its points, Falcon's Tower still exceeds it.

-Falcon's Tower spruce in this photo was estimated at 706 points in May, 2011.
-July, 2011, I returned with help for a 2nd preliminary measure of:
+Falcon's Tower spruce in this photo, was estimated at 706 points in May, 2011.
+July, 2011, I returned with assistance for a second measurement:

 Height - 224 ft.